mariocd10/knowledgebase/Design/Visual Design.md

 `font-size`: Change the size of the text font

+`font-weight`: Sets how thick or thin characters are in a section of text.

 `text-transform`: Change how the text is displayed without modifying the actual content

 |Value |	Result|